pycroscopy/UISD/docs/h5_usid.rst

 ``Position_Indices`` structured as (``positions`` x ``spatial dimensions``)

-* dimensions are arranged in ascending order of rate of change.
+* Dimensions are arranged in ascending order of rate of change.
 In other words, the fastest changing dimension is in the first column and the slowest is in the last or rightmost column.
 * ``dtype`` : uint32